3 Help

 3.2.1 Update your R packages

-If the error is a bug in targets or tarchetypes, it is possible the bug has already been fixed in a newer version.
+If you encounter a bug in targets or tarchetypes, the bug may have already been fixed in a newer version.
 Before posting, please try again with the latest CRAN release of targets (or tarchetypes), then again with the GitHub development version if needed.
 Please see https://docs.ropensci.org/targets/#installation for installation instructions.

 The following posts explain how to write a good reprex.